ffbinaries/ffbinaries-node/readme.md

 The components of the ffmpeg suite are: ffmpeg, ffprobe, ffserver and ffplay.

-OS X version ships in individually packaged components.
-Linux and Windows ship in bundles.
+OS X version ships in individually packaged components, Linux and Windows in bundles.

 |          | Mac | Linux | Windows |
 |----------|-----|-------|---------|